Damascus University: Career guidance and capabilities building centers

+Ranking

+In 2023, Damascus University rose in the QS Ranking due to its sustainable development research.
+In 2024, the university was ranked in the Times Higher Education World University Rankings at the rank +1501, which was the only Syrian university ranked in the THE World University Rankings.
+Damascus University also increased in the Webometrics ranking.

 Logo

 The emblem of Damascus University reflects the importance of science and endless desire of human for knowledge, as well as the privacy of Damascus in development of science and scientists.

-The color of raspberry stands for the damascene raspberry which is a fruit found only in Damascus, expressing the uniqueness of the university just like the fruit.
-The color is adopted for the signature of the president of Damascus University, a property not shared with any president of any university in the world.

 The lamp is the symbol of knowledge in different cultures, it radiates the light of knowledge and science, crowned with a verse from the Quran: "say oh my Lord, increase me in knowledge", which is the motto of Damascus University and its non-stop seeking.